MathisWellmann/lfest-rs/README.md

 :warning: The results may not represent real trading results on any given exchange.

 lfest-rs is a blazingly fast simulated exchange capable of leveraged positions.
- It gets fed external data either as a trade or a candle to update the internal state and check for order execution.
-For simplicity's sake (and performance) the exchange does not use an order book
+ It gets fed external bid ask data to update the internal state and check for order execution.
+For simplicity's sake (and performance) the exchange does not use an order book.
+  Supported futures types are both linear and inverse futures.

 ### Order Types
 The supported order types are: